saltyorg/docs/docs/reference/guides/chazguides/no-media.md

 Usually this is a simple problem, but there are several places where it could be.

-NOTE: THIS IS WRITTEN IN TERMS OF GOOGLE DRIVE< , BUT THE CONCEPTS ARE APPLICABLE TO ANY RCLONE-BASED STORAGE.
+NOTE: THIS IS WRITTEN IN TERMS OF GOOGLE DRIVE, BUT THE CONCEPTS ARE APPLICABLE TO ANY RCLONE-BASED STORAGE.

 Service names and directories may differ depending on the specific configuration in use.
 You may have multi-layer remotes in the case of encryption or chunking.
 None of those things affect the concepts of: remote[s] -> mounts -> unionfs -> apps.